-With prom and graduation season kicking off, now is the perfect time to remind your children and loved ones about safe teen driving.
+With graduation season kicking off, now is the perfect time to remind your children and loved ones about safe teen driving.
 They have a 3 ton (or heavier) hunk of steel going 55 mph down the road.
 Make sure they think of their safety, and the safety of those around, them every time they get in the car.
 Below are a few talking points to go over with them.

 Safe Teen Driving Tips

 - Always use your seat belt, even if you’re just going for a short drive down the block – it’s the law!

 - Never drive under the influence of drugs or alcohol.
 Remember that prescription medications can impact your driving too.

 - Avoid driving at night if you don’t have much experience behind the wheel.